About

 How I write

 Sentence case, because Title Case makes my teeth hurt a little.
 Open with a number, a proper noun, or a specific noticed thing.
 Admit one mistake per piece, with the cost attached.
-End without a recap, because readers know what a post was about and telling them again is a form of distrust.
+End without a recap, because readers know what a piece was about and telling them again is a small form of distrust.
 No “unlock,” no “game-changer,” no “journey,” no rocket emoji.
 When a sentence could have been written by anyone about anything, I cut it.

 What this is for